How to Make a Marinade

 Learn how to master the basic building blocks of a successful marinade.

-A fantastic grilled dish (like this one!) starts with a fantastic marinade—but too many people begin with bottled sauces and dressings.
+A fantastic grilled dish, like grilled marinated ribeyes, starts with a fantastic marinade—but too many people begin with bottled sauces and dressings.
 The result: Every steak tastes the same.
 Why follow the crowd when it’s so easy to make your own marinade?
-There are three basic elements that go into a great marinade; one you know how they work together, you can create your own delicious blends for your own signature dishes.
+There are three basic elements that go into a great marinade; once you know how they work together, you can create your own delicious blends for your own signature dishes.

 So, what are the basic elements?
 Simple:

-There’s also a fourth that gets its own separate honorable mention, but let’s start with those three.
+There’s also a fourth—sweetness—that gets its own separate honorable mention, but let’s start with those three.

 Seasonings and spices come next.
 It’s tempting to throw everything into a marinade, but too much spice can kill your dish.
 Choose a few central ingredients that will complement each other and enhance the flavor of whatever it is you’re marinating.
-(These are the food and spice pairing every cook should know.)
+Here are some food and spice pairings every cook should know.

 When adding your seasonings, remember to go light on the salt.
 Salt pulls out moisture from meat and poultry, and the longer it sits in a too-salty marinade, the more likely to have a dry piece of meat when you’re done.